 All stockholders have the ability to control their decision to remain a stockholder or to liquidate their holdings of Common Stock.
 The Board of Directors considers the structure of the Reverse/Forward Stock Split to be fair to unaffiliated stockholders because it gives them the option, exercised in their sole discretion, to either remain a stockholder of the Company after the Reverse/Forward Stock Split (i.e., a Continuing Stockholder) or to receive the cash consideration offered in connection with the Reverse/Forward Stock Split (i.e., a Cashed-Out Stockholder).
 Current stockholders owning less than 750 shares of Common Stock may elect to remain stockholders of the Company following the Reverse/Forward Stock Split by acquiring additional shares of Common Stock so that they own at least 750 shares of Common Stock immediately before the Reverse/Forward Stock Split.
-Conversely, stockholders owning 750 or more shares of Common Stock who desire to liquidate their shares in connection with the Reverse/Forward Stock Split at the premium price offered may reduce their holdings to less than 750 shares by selling shares prior to the Reverse/Forward Stock Split.
+Conversely, stockholders owning 750 or more shares of Common Stock who desire to liquidate their shares prior to the Reverse/Forward Stock Split.
 Furthermore, the Reverse/Forward Stock Split will not affect the Company's stockholders differently on the basis of their affiliated or unaffiliated status, as both groups will be treated equally in the Reverse/Forward Stock Split.